software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 21
 >
-> Deploy the final version of the application to Render and make sure that the application works properly in the production environment.
+> Deploy the final versions of the backend and frontend applications to the production environment.
+Make sure that the applications work properly in the production environment.

 ## Peer review